AlexPershinCtM/MyBankingApp/README.md

 ### Any outgoing work?

 Absolutely!
 I successfully included unit and Robolectric tests for all classes within the "feed" feature.
 This includes tests for Repository, Mapper, Service, UseCase, ViewModel, and a Robolectric test specifically for FeedScreen.
 However, due to time constraints, I couldn't provide coverage for every class within the repository.
+Im meantime I'll continue some work so don't hesitate to pull changes.

 Things to finish:
 - Add documentation
 - Add Compose Espresso tests
-- Ad tests for `:saving-goals` feature
+- Add tests for `:saving-goals` feature

+### Questions or Feedback?
+I would be super grateful to hear from you any questions of feedback!